-4/4 time signature is sometimes denoted as "C".
-When conducting in 4/4 time signature, the hand movements are based on the following pattern.
+4/4 time is sometimes denoted by the "C" style.
+When conducting in 4/4 time, the hand movements are based on the following scheme.
 "One" is a hand movement from top to bottom, "Two" is a hand movement to the left, "Three" is a hand movement to the right, and "Four" is a hand movement up.